morgen-peschke/Resume/README.md

 Sunnyvale, CA

 ##### Accomplishments
- * Lead our technical integration with a major bank
+ * Led our technical integration with a major bank
    - Designed and implemented framework for integration via the FICO protocol
    - Build compatibility layer for working with COBOL records
    - Acted as local expert on the FICO specification